Gardening is an age-old pastime that brings joy to people of all generations, right across the globe.

 By ditching chemicals, increasing natives, providing a water source and layering plants of varying heights you will not only increase plant biodiversity in your garden, but also provide food and shelter for animals, birds and useful insects.

 Worried about climate change?
-You’re not alone.
+It’s hard not to be with all the natural disasters of the last few years, and you’re definitely not alone in feeling that way.
 Many gardeners are taking action to reduce their carbon footprint and adapt to the changes in weather that are already underway.

 You can also take action in your backyard by using solar powered garden products, reducing your use of power tools and planting lots of trees to absorb carbon dioxide.